Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     }
     ```

-19. Save the file.
+19. Save the file

     ![](images/media/image84.png)

 ### Task 2: Create the Configuration Files

-In this task, you will create the configuration file that contains
-metadata on the Smart Contract so the Blockchain Workbench will be
+In this task, you will create the configuration file that contains metadata on the Smart Contract so the Blockchain Workbench will be
 able to generate an application for the contract.

-1. With **Visual Studio Code** still open to the **C:/HOL** folder, create a new file named **TelemetryCompliance.json**.
+1. With **Visual Studio Code** still open to the **C:/HOL** folder, create a new file named **TelemetryCompliance.json**

     ![](images/media/image85.png)

-2. Open the **TelemetryCompliance.json** file, then add the
-    following JSON object code:
+2. Open the **TelemetryCompliance.json** file, then add the following JSON object code:

     ```
     {